Miloš Obilić: Literary sources

+Oral traditions

 Serbian traditions

 Miloš Obilić is a major hero of the Serbian legend of Kosovo, whose central part is the Battle of Kosovo.
-According to the legend, Miloš was a son-in-law of the Serbian Prince Lazar.
+According to the legend, Miloš was married with the princess Jelena, daughter of the Serbian Prince Lazar.
 A quarrel broke out between his wife and her sister who was married to Vuk Branković, about superiority in valour of their respective husbands.
 As a consequence of this, Branković took offence and picked a fight with Miloš.
 Filled with hate, Branković maligned Miloš to Lazar, saying that he conspired with Turks to betray the prince.
 At Lazar's supper on the eve of the battle, the prince reproached Miloš for disloyalty.
 To prove his loyalty, Miloš went into the Turkish camp feigning defection.
 At a favourable moment, he stabbed and killed the Turkish Sultan Murad, whose attendants then executed Miloš.
 The legend then goes on to describe events regarding the battle.

 There are two main views about the creation of the Kosovo legend.
 In one view, its place of origin lies in the region in which the Battle of Kosovo was fought.
 In the other view, the legend sprang up in more westerly Balkan regions under the influence of the French chansons de geste.
 Serbian philologist Dragutin Kostić stated that the French chivalric epics had in fact no part in the formation of the legend, but that they "only modified the already created and formed legend and its first poetic manifestations".
 The nucleus from which the legend developed is found in the cultic literature celebrating Prince Lazar as a martyr and saint, written in Moravian Serbia between 1389 and 1420.
 Especially important in this regard is the Discourse on Prince Lazar composed by Serbian Patriarch Danilo III.
 The legend would gradually evolve during the subsequent centuries.

 The tale of the maligned hero who penetrated the Turkish camp and killed Sultan Murad, is found in the Life of Despot Stefan Lazarević written in the 1430s by Konstantin the Philosopher.
 The hero's name is not mentioned in this work.
 The theme of the quarrel between Lazar's sons-in-law was first recorded in Herzegovina in the mid-15th century.
 Lazar's supper on the eve of the battle and his reproach of Miloš are mentioned in texts from the 16th century.
 The argument between Lazar's daughters over the valor of their husbands was first recorded by Mavro Orbin in 1601.
 The fully developed legend of Kosovo, with all of its elements, is recorded in the Tale of the Battle of Kosovo composed around the beginning of the 18th century in the Bay of Kotor or Old Montenegro.
 This was a very popular text, whose copies were continuously produced for some 150 years in an area stretching from the south of ex-Yugoslavia to Budapest and Sofia.
 The Tale played a notable role in the awakening of national consciousness of the Serbs in the Habsburg monarchy, which began in the first half of the 18th century.